ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/note.png"  />**Note**:

-> Each CBX can control only one type of device at the time.
-For example, if you need to control both an air conditioner(via IR) and lights(via Relay), you must use two separete CBX unites, each dedicated to a specific device type, CBX cannot manage mutiple device types simultaneously.
+> Each CBX can control only one type of device at a time.
+For example, if you need to control both an air conditioner(via IR) and lights(via Relay), you must use two separate CBX units, each dedicated to a specific device type, CBX cannot manage multiple device types simultaneously.